yottaawesome/windows-via-c-cpp/readme.md

 Source code for Jeffrey Richter's Windows via C/C++ 5th edition.
+The source code is presented here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of the book authors.